SPRILA subsidy 2026: what is it and who is eligible?

 What exactly does SPRILA mean?

-No, the scheme is intended exclusively for business entities and institutions.
+No, the scheme is exclusively intended for corporate entities and institutions.

 Which charging points does the subsidy apply to?

-Both AC charging points and DC fast chargers may be eligible, provided they meet the technical requirements.
+Both AC charging points and DC fast chargers can qualify, provided they meet the technical requirements.

 Are installation costs also subsidized?

-Yes, part of the installation costs is subsidizable, as long as these are directly required for the charging infrastructure.
+Yes, a portion of the installation costs is eligible, provided they are directly required for the charging infrastructure.

 Do I need to apply for the subsidy before installation?

-Yes, in most cases the subsidy must be applied for and granted before installation starts.
+Yes, in most cases the subsidy must be applied for and granted before installation begins.

 Is SPRILA relevant for small businesses?

-SMEs can also benefit, especially when they want to realize multiple charging points.
+SMEs can also benefit, particularly when they plan to implement multiple charging points.

-The scheme works with caps per round; if exceeded, applications are deferred or rejected.
+The scheme operates with caps per round; if exceeded, applications are either deferred or rejected.

 Contact details